ML4SE2022/group1/README.md

 Please check the README in GraphCodeBERT before you start running them.

+We have fine-tuned GraphCodeBERT using the following pretrained model [link](https://huggingface.co/microsoft/graphcodebert-base).

 ## How to run Clone Detection with GraphCodeBERT?

+For GraphCodeBERT, the dataset is already placed in the GraphCodeBERT/clonedetection/dataset, so no additional download or preprocessing is required.

 1. Go to run.py under GraphCodeBERT.
 2. Go to clonedetection of GraphCodeBERT.
 3. We recommend the following code snippet to run the run.py